The Fourth Week of Advent

-During this holiday season, which culminates with the celebration of the birth of the Prince of Peace, let us observe the rebirth of peace and trust within our hearts.
+This holiday season culminates with the celebration of the birth of the Prince of Peace, so let us observe this experience by allowing a rebirth of peace and trust within our hearts.
 Let us trust that what we view in our lives as conflict, pain, or sorrow can give birth to peace if we are willing to look through the eyes of the Holy Spirit.
 “The Holy Spirit, as always, takes what you have made and translates it into a learning device.
 Again as always, He reinterprets what the ego uses as an argument for separation into a demonstration against it.”
 (T-6.V.A.2:4)

 “So do the parts of God’s Son gradually join in time, and with each joining is the end of time brought near.
 Each miracle of joining is a mighty herald of eternity.”
 (T-20.V.1:5)

 The Great War was only a few months old, but already the two sides were deadlocked in the grisly new pattern of trench warfare.
 Both the British and Germans had learned to shovel miles-long ditches in the rocky French farmland, ditches from which men blasted at one another with machine guns and mortars.
 In these muddy, rat-infested trenches, British soldiers opened soggy Christmas greetings from their King while a few hundred yards away German troops read a message from the Kaiser.

 Between the rows of trenches, where shivering men thought about families at home, lay a barren no-man’s-land, a zone of craters and shattered trees where anything that moved was instantly fired at.
 So narrow was this strip that whenever there was a lull in the roar of the guns, each side could hear the clink of cooking gear from the other.